 - Unreimbursed employee expenses

 Many taxpayers didn’t have enough deductions to meet this 2% threshold and benefit from the deduction.
 However, the loss of these deductions was a significant disadvantage for employees with a home office or those who use their personal vehicle for work.
-Under the TCJA, self-employed people can continue deducting home office expenses and work mileage as business expenses.
-But employees no longer receive a tax break for these out-of-pocket work expenses.
+Under the TCJA, self-employed people and small-business owners can continue deducting home office expenses and work mileage as business expenses.
+But employees no longer receive a tax break for these out-of-pocket work expenses — bad news if you started working from home in 2020 due to the COVID-19 pandemic.

 Some miscellaneous deductions remain, including qualified disaster losses and gambling losses.
 For more information on available miscellaneous itemized deductions, check out the IRS Instructions for Schedule A.